Loading

 The average Malagasy family consists of two parents and four children

-Half of Malagasies live below the poverty line
+of Malagasy people live below the poverty line

 A year in the life of a vanilla farmer